onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/12 Factor Apps (basic)/05_Factor_4_Backing_Services.md

   PRIMARY KEY (`id`)
 ) ENGINE=InnoDB AUTO_INCREMENT=1 DEFAULT CHARSET=utf8;
 ```
-All we do is creating simple table in our MySQL.
+All we do here, is create a simple table in our MySQL.

-Now lets create JPA entity and repository.
-In your main package create subpackage **domain.model** and put ItemType enum and StockItem entity there:
+Now, let's create a JPA entity and a repository.
+In your main package, create a subpackage called `domain.model` and put the `ItemType` enum and the `StockItem` entity in there:
 ```
 public enum ItemType {